- University PAYE reference

 Website: HMRC download area and online order form

-This is a statement of earnings and tax deductions in the current tax year given to you on ceasing employment (UK only).
-You should retain Part 1A for your own records and parts 2 and 3 should be given to your new employer even if they are out of date because of a period of unemployment.
+This is statement of earnings and tax deductions in the current tax year given to you on ceasing employment (UK only).
+You should retain Part 1A for your own records and Part 2 and 3 should be given to your new employer even if they are out of date.

 Employees currently employed by their overseas employer but seconded to work wholly or partly in the UK, must complete a P46 (Expat) obtainable on the HMRC's website: